 In the “cross-validation” method (figure 11), all the feature vectors are extracted from all the files and are mixed.
 Then, 4/5 of the feature vectors are used to train the models and 1/5 to test them.
 Which means that the feature vectors used to test are not used to train, but, due to the mix, a part of a file can be used to train and another part to test (a file is not used entirely to train or entirely to test).

 This method is better than the previous one because we don’t use the same feature vectors to train and to test.
-But because the training and testing sets are not totally independent (features from the same individual are used in the training and testing), it leads to a too good accuracy and is again not representative of the real condition.
+But because the training and testing sets are not totally independent (features from the same individual are used in the training and testing) it leads to a too good accuracy and is again not representative of the real condition.